 Eighth-graders Evelyn and Allie are in trouble.
 Evelyn’s constant need for perfection has blown some fuses among her robotics teammates, and she’s worried nobody’s taking the upcoming competition seriously.
 Allie is new to school, and she’s had a history of short-circuiting on teachers and other kids.

-So when Allie is assigned to the robotics team as a last resort, all Evelyn can see is … Continue reading →
+So when Allie is assigned to the robotics team as a last resort, all Evelyn can see … Continue reading →

 Opposites attract in this battle-robot-building YA romance from the NYT best-selling author of THE ATLAS SIX.